Skip to content

 RegionPublic-land realityBest seasonTypical controlling rule

-Desert SouthwestAbundant BLM (Texas is private)Winter14-day BLM limit; heat and water
+Desert SouthwestAbundant BLM and national forestWinter14-day BLM limit; heat and water

 Mountain WestAbundant BLM and national forestSummerStay limit; elevation, fire, grizzly in north

-Pacific NorthwestNational forest and state landsSummer; varies west vs eastForest limits; wet-vs-dry split
+Pacific NorthwestNational forest and state DNR landsSummer; varies west vs eastForest limits; wet-vs-dry split

-Great Lakes / N. PlainsNational and state forests; Black HillsSummer and fallPermits or cards; bugs, fire, crowds
+Great Lakes / Upper MidwestNational and state forestsSummer and fallPermits or camp-registration cards; bugs

-SoutheastLimited; national forests and WMDsWinterPermits; heat, hunting season, fire ban
+SoutheastLimited; national forests and WMAsWinterPermits; heat, hunting season, fire ban

 Far North (Alaska)Over half public landShort summer14-day BLM; distance, fuel, bears